Vaginal Mesh Implants Complication

 Coloplast Transvaginal Mesh Products

-Coloplast markets mesh products for repair of prolapse and incontinence.
-As of June 2015, the company is still facing almost 2,000 lawsuits, which have been consolidated in a multidistrict litigation (MDL) in the U.S. District Court for the Southern District of West Virginia.
+Coloplast markets mesh products for the repair of prolapse and incontinence.
+As of June 2015, the company is still facing almost 2,000 lawsuits, which have been consolidated in multidistrict litigation (MDL) in the U.S. District Court for the Southern District of West Virginia.
 The patients say Coloplast’s mesh products caused serious injury.
 In 2014, the Danish company offered $16 million to settle about 400 suits.

 The FDA ordered dozens of manufacturers to conduct studies on their mesh products, including Johnson & Johnson/Ethicon, Bard Medical, Endo Pharmaceuticals/ American Medical Systems, Boston Scientific and Coloplast.
 While each company makes its own version of transvaginal mesh many of the products are similar in both their design and the material used to construct the mesh.
 Most transvaginal mesh brands are prone to erosion and organ perforation.
 Because the complaints the FDA received on mesh complications are not tied to any specific transvaginal mesh manufacturer, all companies that produce transvaginal mesh brands are potentially liable for compensating patients for injuries caused by their products.